 Nutrition is an essential part of a healthy life, and something we should all have a good understanding of.
-However, thanks to the food world filling up with trends, fads, and stacks of misinformation, it’s become increasingly hard to know what’s what.
+However, thanks to the food world filling up with trends, fads, and stacks of misinformation, it’s become increasingly hard to find reliable nutrition information.

-So, as we launch our beautiful new nutrition section, I’m going to break down nine of the most common myths, so you don’t have to be confused any longer.
+So, as we launch our beautiful new nutrition section, I’m going to break down nine of the most common myths and give you concrete nutrition information.

 1. A gluten-free diet is healthier